The category of simple graphs is coreflective in the comma category of groups under the free group functor

 In his 1989 text ``Topology Via Logic'' \cite{MR1002193}, Steven Vickers develops a category $\mathbf{TopSys}$ of topological systems which is noteworthy for containing both the category of topological spaces as a coreflective subcategory and the category of locales as a reflective subcategory.
 In \cite{MR1474566}, Adamek and Pedicchio observe that $\mathbf{TopSys}^\mathrm{op}$ is equivalent to the comma category $(\mathbf{Frm}\downarrow\mathbf{CABA})$ of frames over complete atomic boolean algebras, and further show that $\mathbf{Top}^\mathrm{op}$ is equivalent to the regularly epireflective subcategory of monomorphisms.

 Rewritten, $\mathbf{Top}$ is the coreflective subcategory of epimorphisms in

-As the category of complete atomic boolean algebras is opposite the category of sets via taking the powerset, a topological system can be interpreted as a localic map out of a powerset, ie as an element of the comma category $(\mathcal{P}\downarrow\mathbf{Loc})$ of locales under the powerset locale functor $\mathcal{P}: \mathbf{Set} \to \mathbf{Loc}$.
+As the category of complete atomic boolean algebras is opposite the category of sets via taking the powerset, a topological system can be interpreted as a localic map out of a powerset, ie as an object in the comma category $(\mathcal{P}\downarrow\mathbf{Loc})$ of locales under the powerset locale functor $\mathcal{P}: \mathbf{Set} \to \mathbf{Loc}$.

 If $2$ is the two-open locale, the hom functor $\hom_\mathbf{Loc}(2,-)$ assigns to each locale its set of locale points; this functor is right adjoint to $\mathcal{P}$.
 By adjunction, the category of topological systems is also equivalent to $(\mathbf{Set}\downarrow\hom_\mathbf{Loc}(2,-))$.